SAEONData/Open-Data-Platform/develop/README.md

 ## Running the services
-Activate the ODP Python virtual environment and switch to the `develop` subdirectory so as to use the `.env` file located there.
+Activate the ODP Python virtual environment and switch to the `develop` subdirectory to use the `.env` file located there.

 ### ODP Public API
     uvicorn odp.api.public:app --port 8888